Hazel Mendonca Speech-Language Pathologist

 H.A.P.P.Y. is a program that results in an autism friendly and personalized workbook with suggestions for activities that are concretizations of 10 evidence based wellbeing strategies.
 The program was created by Peter Vermeulen who is an international speaker on autism.

-Why was H.A.P.P.Y.
-Created?
+Why was H.A.P.P.Y. created?

 You can find out more about Peter Vermeulen and his work here.

-What does a H.A.P.P.Y.
-Coach do?
+What does a H.A.P.P.Y. coach do?

 Powered by